 Frequently asked questions about medical abortion (click to reveal answer):

-A medical abortion ends pregnancy by using two different types of medication: mifepristone and misoprostol. it is like an induced miscarriage.
-Medical abortions are available for people who are up to 8 weeks pregnant.
+A medical abortion ends pregnancy by using two different types of medication: mifepristone and misoprostol.
+It is like an induced miscarriage.
+Medical abortions are available at Women’s Health Clinic for people who are up to 9 weeks pregnant.

 For some people, it is not safe to take the medications needed to have a medical abortion.
 If you have the following health concerns, a medical abortion is not a safe option for you: